Katie Stephens

-Katie Stephens began a specialist family law pupillage in October 2024, supervised by Carolyn Jones and Juliet Allen.
+Katie Stephens joined chambers as a tenant in October 2025, following the completion of pupillage under the supervision of Carolyn Jones and Juliet Allen.
 Katie accepts instructions in financial remedies, private children, care proceedings, and cohabitee disputes.

 Postgraduate Diploma in Bar Practice – Merit (Inns of Court College of Advocacy)